emanuelhuber/emanuelhuber.github.io/index.md

 </div>

+<blockquote class="home">This is a story without end.
+All the world is still an
+America.
+The most promising words ever written on the maps of human knowledge are terra incognita – unknown territory.<br>
+Daniel Boorstin (1983) The Discoverers, Random House, 745 pp. ISBN: 978-0-394-72625-0</blockquote>

 <blockquote class="home">Blind intelligence destroys sets and totalities, isolates
 all elements from their environment.
 It cannot conceive the inseparable link between observer and observed.